Spirituality, Theology, Anthropology

 Hearing the silence

-If your relationship with God is fear based, we invite you to establish concepts that produce peace, love, joy ending in.
+If your relationship with God is fear based, we invite you to establish concepts that produce peace, love, joy ending in pure thought.
 “A noble man compares and estimates himself by an idea which is higher then himself: and a mean man, by one lower then himself, the one produces aspiration: the other ambition, which is the way a vulgar man aspires”.
 (Marcus Aurelius).

 Time and Time Again